-Appendix 3 - eReturns
+Appendix 2 - eReturns

-The eReturns portal allows political parties, political campaigners, associated entities, donors and third parties to fulfil their obligations under Part XX of the Electoral Act.
-By preparing and lodging disclosure returns electronically the need to re-key data is eliminated and it ensures that information is accurately reported on the AEC website when returns are made publically available.
+The eReturns portal allows third parties and other entities to fulfil their obligations under Part XX of the Electoral Act.
+By preparing and lodging disclosure returns electronically the need to re-key data is eliminated and it ensures that information is accurately reported on the Transparency Register.

 To use the eReturns portal you need an account with a unique username and password.
-New donors will have a username and password sent to them with their obligation letter.
-Donors can register online before they receive an obligation letter.
+Obligation letters provided to new third parties contain a username and password to access eReturns.
+Third parties can register online before they receive an obligation letter.